 where $E[Y] = \sum{k=0}^{n-1} k\pi_k$ and $\overline{\lambda} = \lambda \sum{k=0}^{n-2} (k+1)\pi_k$.
+Insensitivity of the stationary probability distribution π_k with respect to the file size and think time distributions follows from an approach similar to that in [6].
+In particular, this implies insensitivity of the mean session delay.

-In Fig. 8 a first comparison be-tween analytical and numerical results is presented.
+In Fig. 7 a first comparison between analytical and numerical results is presented.
 Think times are exponentially distributed with mean $\lambda^{-1} = 10$ s, the average file size is 30 Kbytes and two file size distributions are used, Pareto (with shape factor $\beta = 1.5$) and exponential.
 Simulations are run for both $W^ = 1$ and $W^ = 1000$; each stations download 300 files and buffers are dimensioned in such a way that no packet drops take place.
 Notice that, when $W^ = 1$, similar results, in terms of mean session delay, are achieved by Pareto and exponential distributions.
 Further, in this case the ns2 outcomes show a good match with the analytical results.
 For exponentially distributed file sizes, the mean session delay shows a very weak dependence on the value of W^ .
 On the other hand, in the case of Pareto distribution, the mean session delay shows a high variability with W^ .
 In particular, a very large value of W^ leads to a much higher mean session delay.
 This phenomenon can be understood as follows: assume there is only one session active, which corresponds to the transfer of a very large file (an "elephant"), and that the TCP window size has reached its stationary behavior and is thus equal to W^ .
-In such conditions, if the AP transmission queue is served according to a FCFS policy, the elephant is going to get most of the network resources, arising starvation problems for the other incoming sessions (a similar behavior has already been observed in [23] in the context of wireline networks).
+In such conditions, if the AP transmission queue is served according to a FCFS policy, the elephant is going to get most of the network resources, arising starvation problems for the other incoming sessions (a similar behavior has already been observed in [17] in the context of wireline networks).
 In practice, an increase in the value of W^ leads to a smaller mean session delay for elephants, while increasing it for small files transfer (the "mice").
 This is basically due to the implicit unfairness of the FCFS policy according to which the packets waiting in the AP transmission queue are served.
 By setting $W^ = 1$ (or, alternatively, by changing the scheduling at the AP queue), we force a round-robin scheduling of the various active sessions, so that the increase in fairness leads to a decrease in session delay.
-Furthermore, note that, with $W^ = 1$, we achieve not only better performance in the presence of short-lived flows, but also get insensitivity w.r.t. the file size distribution.
+Furthermore, note that, with $W^ = 1$, we achieve not only better performance in presence of short-lived flows, but also get insensitivity w.r.t. the file size distribution.
 It is indeed clear that, from a network designer point of view, having a system which behaves in a predictable manner regardless of the traffic characteristics (which indeed may change due to protocol evolution etc.) is a very desirable property, so that setting a low value for the advertised window size represents a good choice from an engineering perspective.

-Fig. 8.
-Mean delay for short-lived TCP flows vs. number of stations.
+Figure 7: Mean delay for short-lived TCP flows vs. number of stations.

 To check the ability of the model to track the system behavior for high loads (where the terms "load" refers to the queueing model), avoiding numerical instability problems related to ns2, we acted on the mean think time.
-Results are plotted in Fig. 9, where the analytical results are compared with the outcomes of numerical simulations (we reported the 95% confidence interval) for n = 11, $W^ = 1$ and Paretodistributed file size.
+Results are plotted in Fig. 8, where the analytical results are compared with the outcomes of numerical simulations (we reported the 95% confidence interval) for n=11, $W^=1$ and Pareto-distributed file size.